KevinLiao159/TalkingData/README.md

 Authors: **Kevin Liao**

 ### Objective
 This repository is mainly about my learning experience in Kaggle Competition.
-It consists of python scripts (for model training and model selection) and jupyter notebook (for EDA).
+It consists of python scripts (for feature engineering, model training and model selection) and jupyter notebook (for EDA).
 I hope beginers can find something useful in this repo.
-For me, I think I might re-use some of the tools from this repo as well.
+For me, I think I might recycle some of the tools in this repo as well.

 Competition Website: [TalkingData](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection)